everestial/VCF-Simplify/README.md

     2	15881106  ...........

-   ### if no options are provided then all the INFO, FORMAT field are represented from all the SAMPLE
+   ### if no options are provided then all the INFO, FORMAT fields are represented from all the SAMPLE
     python3 vcf_simplify-v1.py --vcf input_test.vcf --out simplified_vcf.txt